tree12132002/restaurant_list/README.md

 ## Feature
 * The user can see the following information about the restaurants on the home page: image, name, category, and rating.
-* The user can click the `介紹 button` or `restaurant image` to see more information about the restaurant.
+* The user can click the `Detail button` or `restaurant image` to see more information about the restaurant.
 * The user can click the `新增餐廳 button` to create a new restaurant with some information.
-* The user can click the `編輯 button` to edit information about the restaurant.
+* The user can click the `Edit button` to edit information about the restaurant.
-* The user can click the `刪除 button` to delete the restaurant card.
+* The user can click the `Delete button` to delete the restaurant card.
+* The user can click the `Sort button` to rearrange the restaurant card.
 * The user can search for a specific restaurant by entering the name or category of restaurants in the search bar.
 ## How to use it
 1. Download with Terminal：